 Getting Started as an Administrator

-An administrator user must perform the required procedures that connect Pipelines to the machines and services that enable a pipeline to run.
+An administrator user or Project admin must perform the required procedures that connect Pipelines to the machines and services that enable a pipeline to run.

-If your JFrog Platform account has administrator permissions, you can perform these steps.
+If your JFrog Platform account has administrator permissions or is a Project admin, you can perform these steps.
 Otherwise, you will need to have an administrator perform them for you.

-To furnish the service connections that allow the example pipeline to run, an administrator user must perform these steps:
+To furnish the service connections that allow the example pipeline to run, an administrator user or Project admin must perform these steps:

 Create a Node Pool